 Memorial Day weekend in New Orleans calls for food, music, and outdoor family fun – all the makings of a great festival.
-Lucky for us, the New Orleans Greek Festival falls on May 25-27, 2018 this year, making our Memorial Day weekend well worth the wait.
-This year’s Greek Festival celebrates its 45th year as New Orleans celebrates its Tricentennial.
+Lucky for us, the New Orleans Greek Festival falls from May 24-26 this year (soft opening on May 23), making our Memorial Day weekend well worth the wait.
 The festival, held at Holy Trinity Greek Orthodox Cathedral on 1200 Robert E. Lee Blvd., includes traditional Greek cuisine, Hellenic dancing, cathedral tours, cooking demonstrations, a marketplace, live entertainment, and much more.
 Head on over to Bayou St. John and spend the weekend enjoying the best of Greek Fest.

 Come hungry – the food options at Greek Fest are endless.
 Feta fries, calamari, goat burgers, slow-roasted rotisserie lamb, gyro meat, and traditional Greek and vegetarian dinner plates are just some of the food options at this festival.
 Fun twists on traditional Greek desserts will also be available for purchase including baklava sundaes and Greek beignets served with honey and cinnamon or Nutella.
 Cool off with a pomegranate iced tea or a frothy Greek iced coffee.
 Before you leave, make sure to stop by the Greek Grocery to browse from an assortment of fresh and imported ingredients such as cheese, olives, homemade dips, and spices to take home.